awsdocs/amazon-rekognition-developer-guide/doc_source/API_Image.md

 If you use the AWS CLI to call Amazon Rekognition operations, passing image bytes using the Bytes property is not supported\.
 You must first upload the image to an Amazon S3 bucket and then call the operation using the S3Object property\.

 For Amazon Rekognition to process an S3 object, the user must have permission to access the S3 object\.
-For more information, see [Amazon Rekognition Resource\-Based Policies](security_iam_service-with-iam.md#security_iam_service-with-iam-resource-based-policies)\.
+For more information, see [Amazon Rekognition resource\-based policies](security_iam_service-with-iam.md#security_iam_service-with-iam-resource-based-policies)\.

 ## Contents<a name="API_Image_Contents"></a>